adrianna1211/machine-learning/README.md

 # machine-learning
-included are my programming ex solutions for Andrew Ng's machine learning course on Coursera.
+Included are my solutions to programming exercises for Andrew Ng's machine learning course on Coursera.